September 11-13, 2026

 Pre-recovery vehicle stabilization

-Meet Your Professional Instructors and Guides
+Meet Your Professional Instructor

 Jim West

-Jim is one of THE REVEL CLUB's lead trainers for many reasons!
+Jim is one of OVERLAND VAN CLUB & THE REVEL CLUB's lead trainers for many reasons!
 He is a retired Fire Fighter/Paramedic based out of Phoenix, AZ.
 He represented the USA on the 1992 Camel Trophy team in Guyana, and then was hired back the following year to pre-scout and create a route book for the 1994 event in Paraguay, Argentina, and Chile.
 As a result, Jim was asked to assist with the selection and training of every US team from 1993-1998.
 Also, from that event he developed a working relationship with Land Rover North America in which he has provided driving instruction and emergency medical support while on their events.

 Over the past 30 years, Jim has worked on Vehicle based events in 29 different countries on 5 continents.
 He has a passion for teaching, whether it's emergency vehicle operations to Fire Fighters or off-road driving, recovery, vehicle selection/prep, or wilderness medicine to civilians.
 Along with Emergency Vehicle Operations Instructor, Paramedic, Wilderness Paramedic, Jim also is certified as a City & Guilds NPTC Off-Road Assessor and British Columbia Forest Safety Council Instructor.